deletboiexe/Web-Terminal/README.md

 ## WIP
 This project is work in progress.
 If you find want, feel free to contribute aswell as report any issues.

+You can find the [TODO list](https://github.com/X-Legendary/Web-Terminal/blob/main/docs/TODO.md) of things that need to be done.